PayDock/e-commerce-woo/readme.txt

    - Watch the video tutorial with step by step guidance: [Video Tutorial] (https://www.loom.com/share/e3baad357d4444c6967ef4b96377784b?sid=4f21b0af-43f2-4081-9ce7-76bf946fa535)

 5. **Obtain Admin Credentials**
+   - Press [here] (https://jetsoftpro.atlassian.net/wiki/spaces/Paydoc/pages/2607448306/Installing+plugin+the+first+time) to obtain your WordPress admin user credentials.

 To download the latest version of Paydock's WooCommerce plugin, you can manually trigger a build and download the generated artefact directly from GitHub:

 1. **Trigger the Build**
-   - Visit the Actions tab in Paydock's GitHub repository: [Paydock GitHub] (https://github.com/PayDock/e-commerce-woo/tree/paydock)
+   - Visit the Actions tab in Paydock's GitHub repository: [Paydock GitHub] (https://github.com/PayDock/e-commerce-woo)
    - Under Workflows, find the workflow named "Build and upload the Paydock plugin"
    - Click on "Run workflow"
    - Select the branch and click the green "Run workflow" button